f5devcentral/f5-rseries-training/docs/rseries_security.rst

     r10900-1(config)#

 The **store-tls** option stores the private key and self-signed certificate in system/aaa/tls/config/key and system/aaa/tls/config/certificate instead of returning in the CLI output.
-If you would prefer to have the keys returned in the CLI output and not stored then set **store-tls false** as seen below.
+If you would prefer to have the keys returned in the CLI output and not stored in the system, then set **store-tls false** as seen below.

 .. code-block:: bash